svogt-portfolio/myapp/README.md

     # Start from <app_root> in terminal.
     cd <app_root>

-    # Install node_modules
+    # Install app node_modules
     npm install

+    # Edit <app_root>/config/config.js to add information about the database.
+    # Run any db migrations.

+    sequelize db:migrate

-    # Run it in a terminal window as follows.
-Stop with ^C.  Log messages go to window where you are running it.
+    # Run the app in a terminal window as follows.
+Stop with ^C.  Log messages go to window where you are running the app.
     DEBUG=myapp:* npm start

-    # Access it from your browser as:
+    # Access the app from your browser as:
     http://localhost:3000

-This is a 'development' environment app, so we use nodemon to run it so we don't have to restart the app for every code change.
+This is a 'development' environment app, so we use nodemon rather than node to run the app.
+Nodemon monitors the code for changes and restarts the app when that happens so that you don't have to restart the app manually to incorporate code changes.